Reinachan/Steam-Screenshots-Sorter/README.md

 ## Install

-In the future I want to simplify this, but for now, you'll have to do some additional steps.

 Fetch Python 3.9.5 or newer from [the official site](https://www.python.org/downloads/release)

 Download the zip file in the [releases](#) tab and extract the contents of it in the folder of your unsorted screenshots (still beta, I recommend keeping a backup.
 It probably won't mess anything up, but it _could_)